GuyKabiri/Cuboids-Shearsort-MPI/README.md

 ```

 ### Odd Iterations
-In odd iteration each column of the matrix beign sorted in ascending order regardless if it is even or odd column.
+In odd iteration, each column of the matrix is sorted in ascending order regardless if it is an even or odd column.

 ```
    ^    ^    ^    ^